Use your ← → (arrow) keys to browse

 Loan sharks are not registered and as such provide loans illegally.
 Because they are not registered they don’t often play by the same rules as reputable companies and can become nasty and aggressive when it comes to repayments and are best avoided at all costs.

-Talking about loan sharks, the Chinese have take this to another level, as they take some strange approach towards female students
+Talking about loan sharks, the Chinese have taken this to another level, as they take some strange approach towards female students

 Watch The Video Of What They Make Female Student Do Before They are Offered Loans ON Next PAGE ➡ 😉